 Like Hook, Elmlinger participated in the Invictus Games, where she took four golds, two silvers and an unofficial bronze in the men's one-mile wheelchair race.

 "In track and field they cut women's wheelchair racing, because there weren't enough competitors, but I came to compete, so I asked my coach if she could put in a good word for me and see if I could jump in with the guys," she said.

-Elmlinger was told she could race against the men, but not for a medal.
-“I said I didn't really want the medal; I just wanted a chance to compete by getting out there and challenging myself," the lieutenant said.
+"I said I didn't really want the medal,'' the lieutenant said.
+"I just wanted a chance to compete by getting out there and challenging myself.

-"The Invictus Games was a great way to internationally meet other wounded warriors because we're all fighting for the same cause," she said.
-"At the same time, we also cheered along our teammates as well as other nation counterparts and it was fun to meet some great people and share some great stories."
+"The Invictus Games was a great way to internationally meet other wounded warriors, because we're all fighting for the same cause.
+At the same time, we also cheered along with our teammates as well as other nation counterparts, and it was fun to meet some great people and share some great stories."